 - Experience designing data warehouses and assembling data pipelines.

-- Familiarity with modern data warehousing tools such as Amazon RedShift and Google BigQuery.
+- Familiarity with modern data warehousing tools such as Google BigQuery (or alternatively Amazon RedShift).

 - Computer Science degree, or equivalent experience.